 Lowcountry redfish begin schooling this month

-December is all about catching schooling redfish on Lowcountry flats for guide Rick Percy of Reel Chance Charters in Beaufort, S.C.
+December is all about catching schooling redfish on Lowcountry flats for the late Rick Percy of Reel Chance Charters in Beaufort, S.C.

 The schooling action is a survival technique for redfish.
 With most other gamefish and baitfish having headed offshore for the winter, redfish become primary targets of porpoises looking for an easy meal.
 So the redfish gang up in numbers and stay as shallow as possible to avoid becoming a snack.